JMRI provides support for general JMRI Sensors and Reporters in terms of RFID Reader "events".

 Olimex MOD-RFID125 and MOD-RFID1356MIFARE readers must be operating in "CDC" mode.
 This mode is typically configured using a pushbutton on the reader.

-The system letter for RFID connections is "F".
+The system letter for RFID connections defined on JMRI Preferences is "F".
 Details of RFID event and object names are described below.

-RFID readings coming into JMRI applications can be accessed via JMRI Sensor objects.
+RFID readings coming from defined RFID connections can be accessed via JMRI Sensor objects.
 The Sensor's System Name determines which RFID Reader it corresponds to.

 A Sensor is defined by two events: The one that sets it ACTIVE, and the one that sets it INACTIVE.
 When an RFID Tag is within the proximity of an RFID Reader, the associated sensor is ACTIVE; outside of these times it is INACTIVE.
 You create Sensors using the Add... button on the Sensor Table.